SuperDami/react-native-custom-navigation/README.md

 ```

 Here we go.
-We got a scrollView in FirstView, we can have fade-in navbar-background when we scrolling down.
+Now we got a scrollView here, we can have fade-in navbar-background when we scrolling down.

 ```javascript
 var FirstView = React.createClass({